chirpley/docs/docs/source/asbrand.rst

 Until an influencer has accepted a deal, all the shown cards are anonymous except for favorites.

 To add favorites to a service, just click on the button "Add Favorites".
-This will open a popup where your can select your personal favorites to be added to the current service.
+This will open a pop-up where your can select your personal favorites to be added to the current service.

 .. figure:: _static/images/deals-like.png